platformsh/platformsh-docs/CONTRIBUTING.md

 * Titles of pages and sections should use Sentence case.
 That is, capitalize the first word and proper nouns only.
 * Never have a page in the outline that is more than 2 levels deep.
 That is, never have a sub-sub item.
 That ensures all pages are at most 2 clicks away from any other page.
 * Each page should cover one topic, but should completely cover that topic.
 Do not break topics across multiple pages needlessly.
 * The use of asides should be sparing.
-If used, they must begin with a `**bolded**` header of "node" or "warning", as appropriate.
+If used, they must begin with a `**bolded**` header of "note" or "warning", as appropriate.
 Most text simply belongs as part of the prose, however.

 ## Language usage